Esomeprazole: 7 things you should know

 - Administration of PPIs (such as esomeprazole), has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
 Symptoms include fever, rash, and generalized aches and pains.
 Discontinue esomeprazole and seek medical advice.

 - Has been associated with a greater risk of Clostridium difficile-associated diarrhea.
 See your doctor if you develop diarrhea that does not improve.

 - Esomeprazole should not be given with clopidogrel because it can reduce the activity of clopidogrel.
-Esomeprazole may also interact with several other medications particularly those that induce the CYP2C19 or CYP3A4 hepatic enzymes such as St. John's Wort or rifampin.
-Esomeprazole can also reduce the absorption of drugs that are dependant on a certain gastric pH for their absorption.
+Esomeprazole may also interact with several other medications, particularly those that induce the CYP2C19 or CYP3A4 hepatic enzymes such as St. John's Wort or rifampin.
+Esomeprazole can also reduce the absorption of drugs that are dependent on a certain gastric pH for their absorption.

 - Usually, only up to 8 weeks of treatment is recommended.
 Controlled studies have not investigated use beyond 6 months; however, esomeprazole has been used long-term for the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line